“The optimist sees the rose and not its thorns; the pessimist stares at the thorns, oblivious to the rose.” – Kahlil Gibran

 Deal with Reality Skillfully

-So-called positivity often prevents us from dealing with reality early, often, and skillfully.
+So-called positivity often prevents us from dealing with reality early, often, and skillfully with kindness.
 Witness our response to climate change and COVID.

 Pingback: Intimacy Strategies for a Thriving Me, We, and Big We | One Planet Thriving